 Fix Leaks Promptly

-Leaky faucets and pipes may seem inconspicuous, but they can waste significant amounts of water over time.
-Regularly inspect and promptly repair any leaks to prevent unnecessary water loss.
+Leaky faucets and pipes may seem inconspicuous, but they can waste significant water over time.
+To prevent unnecessary water loss, regularly inspect and promptly repair any leaks.

 Upgrade to Water-Efficient Fixtures